• OVERVIEW

 Bachelor of Science in Nursing Technical Standards

 The mission of Samuel Merritt University is to produce highly skilled and compassionate nursing professionals.
 Students are expected to develop a robust healthcare knowledge base and requisite clinical skills, with the ability to appropriately apply knowledge and skills, effectively interpret information, and contribute to patient-centered decisions across a broad spectrum of clinical situations in all settings.
 The following technical standards, in conjunction with the academic standards, are requirements for admission, promotion, and graduation.
-The term “candidate” refers to candidates for admission to any of the Prelicensure Programs well as current students who are candidates for retention, progression, or graduation.
+The term “candidate” refers to candidates for admission to any of the prelicensure programs as well as current students who are candidates for retention, progression, or graduation.

 Technical Standards